-fMRI and fNIRS view the same physiological phenomenon (the haemodynamic response to neural activation) but measure it using different physical principles with different spatial, temporal and quantitative scales.
-This has been exploited to enhance the information provided by each technique.
-For example, the high temporal resolution in fNIRS has been used to explore the transients in the fMRI-BOLD, and the quantitative HbO2 and HHb fNIRS signals have been used to investigate the physiological origin of the fMRI-BOLD signal in adults (Steinbrink et al., 2006).
-More recently, Huppert and colleagues (2008) have used multimodality fMRI-fNIRS fusion imaging not only to improve the accuracy of the spatial localization of the HbO2 and HHb changes, but also to provide calibration measurements of the BOLD signal (the percentage of BOLD signal change per micromolar change in deoxyhemoglobin - measured by a 3T MRI scanner).
+HHb fNIRS signals have been used to investigate the physiological origin of the fMRI-BOLD signal in adults (Steinbrink et al., 2006).
+More recently, Huppert et al. (2008) have used multimodality fMRI-fNIRS fusion imaging not only to improve the accuracy of the spatial localization of the HbO2 and HHb changes, but also to provide calibration measurements of the BOLD signal (the percentage of BOLD signal change per micromolar change in deoxy-haemoglobin-measured by a 3 T MRI scanner).
 This offers the possibility of comparing quantitative changes across participants.

 At present, fMRI-fNIRS studies in humans have only been performed in adults (for a review, see Steinbrink et al., 2006).
 Nevertheless, it would be of great interest to use this multimodal approach to more fully characterize the haemodynamic response in the developing brain.
 One of the primary objectives of such studies would be to investigate whether the conflicting adult and infant haemodynamic responses to similar stimuli are a result of the stimulation protocol, the measurement systems, or differences in neurovascular coupling related physiology.
 Moreover, it could be beneficial to combine Diffusion Tensor Imaging (DTI) (infant myelination has also been investigated using spin labeled perfusion MRI; Wang et al., 2008, and T1 and T2 measurements; Sano et al., 2007) with NIRS for the study of myelination in infants.
 As the infants are usually asleep when they have a myelination scan such as DTI, integrating fNIRS would be limited to the study of auditory or stroboscopic light stimuli.
 The rationale for using these techniques in parallel is the same as that for combining fMRI and DTI.
-Multimodality integration studies of brain connectivity can enhance our understanding of structure-function relationships (Rykhlevskaia et al., 2008).
+Multimodality integration studies of brain connectivity can enhance our understanding of structure-function relationships (Rykhleyskaia et al., 2008).
 This knowledge can then be applied to clinical investigation of relationships between structural brain damage and functional connections and subsequent impairment (Seghier et al., 2004).
 Further, fMRI and fNIRS can assist DTI by focusing on the anatomical connections to a localized region of interest, substantially reducing data collection and computational resources, which are very high in fibre tracking procedures.

 A final multimodality integration technique that will enhance our understanding of infant brain development is combined NIRS-EEG research.
 Though neither of these will inform the underlying structural anatomy they can provide complimentary functional information of the spatial and temporal localization of the signal.
-A study by Grossmann and colleagues (2008) used each technique to investigate social perception of eye gaze in two groups of infants.
+A study by Grossmann et al. (2008) used each technique to investigate social perception of eye gaze in two groups of infants.
 They found correlation between the spatial response measured by NIRS and by EEG and further, using the temporal information from the EEG recordings, they were able to deconvolve responses to different components of the social stimuli, which would not have been possible from NIRS measurements alone.
-Work is underway to provide a method of measuring NIRS and EEG simultaneously in infants to enhance this powerful method of functional investigation similar to that developed for combined NIRS-EEG research in adults (Cooper et al., 2009; Moosmann et al., 2003).
+Work is underway to provide a method of measuring NIRS and EEG simultaneously in infants to enhance this powerful method of functional investigation similar to that developed for combined NIRS-EEG research in adults (Cooper et al., in press; Moosmann et al., 2003).

 In summary, coregistration could lead to better and more accurate interpretation of the information provided by brain imaging techniques.
 This could be used to define normal cognitive developmental milestones of the infant brain.
-Detection of abnormal developmental patterns could then lead to early diagnosis of behavioral and cognitive disorders with the option to inform, design and test intervention strategies.
+Detection of abnormal developmental patterns could then lead to early diagnosis of behavioural and cognitive disorders with the option to inform, design and test intervention strategies.

-7 Concluding remarks
+8. Concluding remarks